IDTdesign/idtprime.com/README.md

 Run `docpad generate --env static` inside your project directory to compile the site.

-Copy site from folder *out* to your webserwer.
+Copy site from folder *out* to your webserver.

 ## Troubleshooting

-In case of any problems try first to update DocPad.
+In case of any problems try first to [update DocPad](#install--update-docpad).

 ## License